oracle/graalpython/docs/user/FAQ.md

 ### Do I need to compile and run native modules as LLVM bitcode to use GraalPython?

-If you want to run C extensions or use certain built-in features, yes, you need to run them compiled to LLVM bitcode.
+If you want to run C extensions or use certain built-in features, yes, you need to build the module with GraalPython and then it will run using on the GraalVM LLVM runtime.
 However, many of the core features of Python, including large parts of the `os` API, are implemented in Java so many standard library modules and packages work without requiring running LLVM bitcode.

 ### Can I use GraalVM sandboxing features with GraalPython?